RihamMostafa/WBWebAutomatedTests/README.md

 # WBWebAutomatedTests

 ## Project Overview
 WBWebAutomatedTest is a Selenium-based automated testing project for testing the web application available at https://webook.com/en.
-The project includes automated tests for registration and search features, ensuring they work correctly across multiple browsers.
+The project includes automated tests for registration and search features.

 ## Prerequisites
 Before you can run the tests, ensure that you have the following installed: